ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

     **Note**: FCM is the new version of Google Cloud Messaging (GCM).
 Ensure that you use FCM credentials for new apps.
 Existing apps would continue to function with GCM configurations.

+*The steps and Firebase console UI is subject to change, refer to Google documentation for the Firebase part if needed*

 In the next step, you will download the scaffolded code and setup the Push and Analytics Android SDKs.

 ## Download the code and complete required setup

-If you haven't downloaded the code yet, On the IBM Cloud Mobile Dashboard, Click on `Download Code` under Projects > `Your Mobile Project`.
+If you haven't downloaded the code yet, then use IBM Cloud Mobile dashboard to get the code by clicking on the  `Download Code` button under Projects > `Your Mobile Project`.

-The downloaded code comes with **Push Notifications** and **Mobile Analytics** Client SDKs included.
-The Client SDKs are available on Gradle and Maven.
+The downloaded code comes with **Push Notifications** and **Mobile Analytics** client SDKs included.
+The client SDKs is available on Gradle and Maven.
 For this tutorial, you will use `Gradle`.

 1. Launch Android Studio > `Open an existing Android Studio project` and point to the downloaded code.
 2. `Gradle` build will automatically be triggered and all the dependencies will be downloaded.